 \subsection{Impact on the end-host performance}

-The good performance obtained with FavourQueue in terms of latency are linked to the decrease of the losses at the beginning of the flow.
+The good performance obtained with FavorQueue in terms of latency are linked to the decrease in losses at the start of the flow.
 In the following, we propose to estimate the benefits of our scheme by estimating the RTO ratio as a function of the network load.
 We define the RTO ratio $T(\rho)$ for a given load $\rho$ as follows:

-with ${RTO}_{i}$, the number of RTO for the $i$ flow; $R_i$ its number of retransmission and $L_{i}$ its size.
-The ten replications experiment in Figure \ref{fig:rtorate} presents the evolution of the RTO ratio for FavourQueue and DropTail and shows that the decrease of the loss ratio results in a decrease of the RTO ratio for FavourQueue.
-This also shows the advantage to use FavourQueue when the network is heavily loaded.
+with ${RTO}_{i}$ the number of RTO for the $i^{th}$ flow; $R_i$ its number of retransmissions and $L_{i}$ the size of flow $i$.
+The ten replications experiment in Figure \ref{fig:rtorate} presents the evolution of the RTO ratio for FavorQueue and DropTail and shows that the decrease of the loss ratio results in a decrease of the RTO ratio for FavorQueue.
+This also shows the advantage to use FavorQueue when the network is heavily loaded.